Asymptotic fluctuations of representations of the unitary groups: Non-commutative probability

+where $\pi=(i,i+1)\in\Sy{\rank}$ denotes the transposition interchanging $i$ and $i+1$, and where $\W'$ denotes the partition of\/ $[\rank-1]$ resulting from $\W$ by merging $i$ and $i+1$ into one element $i$ and by relabeling the elements $i+2,\dots,\rank$ into the elements $i+1,\dots,\rank-1$. \end{lemma} \begin{proof} We split the proof into two parts. \begin{enumerate}[label=\emph{\alph*})] \item Let us consider the case when $i$ and $i+1$ are not connected by $\W$.
+We use M\"obius inversion in a rather weak form, i.e.,~the fact that the cumulant $k_\W$ is a linear combination of moments $\E_\W$ over $\W\leq \V$; thus over $\W$ which do not connect $i$ with $i+1$.
+We compare such expressions for each of the two terms on the left-hand side of \eqref{eq:commutator}; they clearly coincide.

-where $\W'$ denotes the partition of\/ $\{1,\dots,n-1\}$ resulting from $\W$ by merging $i$ and $i+1$ into one element and by relabeling elements $i+2,\dots,n$ into elements $i+1,\dots,n-1$. \end{lemma} \begin{proof} This is a application of the non-commutative version of the formula of Leonov and Shiraev for cumulants of products to the right hand side of the above equality.
-We provide an alternative proof below.
+\item Let us consider now the case when $i$ and $i+1$ are connected by $\W$.
+Roughly speaking, the proof is an application of the non-commutative version of the formula of Leonov and Sirjaev \cite{LeonovSiraev} for cumulants of products to the right hand side of the above equality.
+We provide the details of the proof below.

-Let $\V$ be any partition of $\{1,\dots,n\}$ such that $i$ and $i+1$ are connected by $\V$.
+Let $\V$ be any partition of $[\rank]$ such that $i$ and $i+1$ are connected by $\V$.
 From the defining relations for cumulants it follows that

+where in the last equation we used the fact that $\W\mapsto \pi(\W)$ is a permutation of the set of partitions which are smaller than $\V$.

-From the multiplicativity of cumulants it follows that if $\W$ does not connect $i$ and $i+1$ then the corresponding summand on the right hand side is equal to zero.
+From the case \ref{part:not-connected} considered above it follows that if $\W$ does not connect $i$ and $i+1$ then the corresponding summand on the right hand side is equal to zero.
 It follows that the sum on the right hand side can be written as